brown-band/website/pages/scripts/1984-1985/spring/skating-party.md

 :::script-list

-- A) Konstantin Chernenko's surprising appearance at President Bush's second wedding, in 1986
+- A) Konstantin Chernenko’s surprising appearance at President Bush’s second wedding, in 1986
-- B) Andy Van Dam's change of BRUNET into a blonde, in 1987
+- B) Andy Van Dam’s change of BRUNET into a blonde, in 1987
 - C) The presence of Pembroke 68 organizers on the Board of Directors of General Dynamics, in 1988
-- and D) The Pentagon's use of the Space Shuttle to launch a protective device into space to prevent the penetration of Soviet Missiles, in 1989
+- and D) The Pentagon’s use of the Space Shuttle to launch a protective device into space to prevent the penetration of Soviet Missiles, in 1989

 :::